-Linked to Hampton Court Palace by the Longford River, Bushy Park is famed for its mix of waterways, gardens and grassland, and roaming herds of red and fallow deer.
+At over 1000 acres, Bushy Park is the second-largest of London’s eight Royal Parks.
+Lying just north of Hampton Court Palace in Richmond upon Thames, Bushy is famed for its mix of waterways, gardens, and roaming herds of red and fallow deer.

-During the Second World War, part of Bushy Park became the US air base, Camp Griffiss, and it was from here that General Eisenhower planned the D-Day Landings.
+During the Second World War, part of Bushy Park became a US air base known as Camp Griffiss.
+It was from Bushy that the Supreme Headquarters of the Allied Expeditionary Force led by General Eisenhower planned the D-Day Landings.
+Find out more here.